jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/GuinierPorod.rst

 **Main panel:**

-Main panel contains, in the top part :ref:`standard data selection tools <DataSelection>` .
+Main panel contains, in the top part :ref:`standard data selection tools <DataSelection>`.
+This package can also be scripted by :ref:`scripting tool <scripting_tool>`.
 Select the data naming system you are using, select data and then push button "*Graph data*".

 Note, that this tool can be scripted by use of the Scripting tool, which can be opened by the button "*Scripting tool*".